SgtCoDFish/AshleyCPP/APICHANGES.md

 - Family
   - Constructor
-    There is a visible constructor to make Family usable with std::shared_ptr.
+    There is a visible constructor to make Family usable with smart pointer classes.
 The first argument is a private dummy type and you shouldn't try to use it; use a version of Family::getFor instead.
   - `hashCode()` -> `std::hash`
   Family.hpp contains a specialisation of `std::hash` to allow Family instances to be used as keys in